vercel/next.js/docs/upgrading.md

 Next.js has adopted webpack 5 as the default for compilation in Next.js 11.
 As communicated in the [webpack 5 upgrading documentation](https://nextjs.org/docs/messages/webpack5) Next.js 12 removes support for webpack 4.

-If your application is still using webpack 4 using the opt out flag you will now see an error linking to the [webpack 5 upgrading documentation](https://nextjs.org/docs/messages/webpack5).
+If your application is still using webpack 4 using the opt-out flag you will now see an error linking to the [webpack 5 upgrading documentation](https://nextjs.org/docs/messages/webpack5).

 ### `target` option deprecated

-If you do not have a `target` in `next.config.js` you can skip this section.
+If you do not have `target` in `next.config.js` you can skip this section.

 The target option has been deprecated in favor of built-in support for tracing what dependencies are needed to run a page.

-During the `next build`, Next.js will automatically trace each page and its dependencies to determine all of the files that are needed for deploying a production version of your application.
+During `next build`, Next.js will automatically trace each page and its dependencies to determine all of the files that are needed for deploying a production version of your application.

 If you are currently using the `target` option set to `serverless` please read the [documentation on how to leverage the new output](https://nextjs.org/docs/advanced-features/output-file-tracing).

 ## Upgrading from version 10 to 11

-### Upgrade React version to the latest
+### Upgrade React version to latest

 Most applications already use the latest version of React, with Next.js 11 the minimum React version has been updated to 17.0.2.